 Swim 5.
 Stony Ledge, Samson to Porth Conger, St Agnes (3.3 miles; 5.3k)

 When we had crossed Samson, the water wasn’t deep enough to swim, but it was hard to see the bottom because of the long strands of seaweed, so some people tried to swim.
 I was grateful that I had my booties on and managed to keep wading.
 It was difficult for the kayakers, so they went around the side.
 Unfortunately, we didn’t properly regroup before starting again.
 By this stage, we couldn’t see the previous waves.

 It was getting quite cold and the wind had got up, so the sea became increasingly rough.
 I did everything I could to keep other swimmers in my sights.
-I managed to hang onto another swimmer, which gave me some confidence as I’ve realised that I really hate feeling alone at sea when I’m quite a long way from the shore.
+I managed to hang onto another swimmer.
+This gave me some confidence as I’ve realised that I really hate feeling alone at sea when I’m quite a long way from the shore.

 I think I swam for 1.5-2km before a kayaker came near.
-I really struggle to hear when I have ear plugs in and with the rough sea, I really couldn’t understand what the kayaker was saying.
+I really struggle to hear when I have earplugs in.
+With the rough sea, I really couldn’t understand what the kayaker was saying.
 I thought they were directing me to the boat, so I swam over.

 The people in the boat were surprised and asked me whether I wanted to be picked up, which caused a bit of a dilemma.
 There were already two swimmers huddled in the boat and I didn’t want to quit, but I had now lost my swimming buddy, I reluctantly climbed aboard, managing to severely bruise my shins.